 We are required to test goodwill and intangible assets, annually and on an interim basis if an event occurs or there is a change in circumstance that would more likely than not reduce the fair value of our reporting unit below its carrying value or indicate that the carrying value of such intangibles is not recoverable.
 When the carrying value of a reporting unit exceeds its fair value, a charge to operations, up to the total amount of goodwill, is recorded.
 If the carrying amount of an intangible asset is not recoverable, a charge to operations is recognized.
 Either event would result in incremental expense for that period, which would reduce any earnings or increase any loss for the period in which the impairment was determined to have occurred.
-We recorded a \$224.3 million impairment charge related to goodwill and a \$17.3 million impairment charge for our strategic alliance intangible asset in 2019.
-We recorded a \$4.7 million impairment charge related to our right-of-use ("ROU") assets, and related leasehold improvements, during 2020.
-We recorded a \$46.3 million impairment charge related to goodwill in the third quarter of 2022.
+We recorded impairment charges totaling \$79.7 million and \$46.5 million in 2023 and 2022, respectively.

 Our impairment analysis is sensitive to changes in key assumptions used in our analysis, such as expected future cash flows, the degree of volatility in equity and debt markets and our stock price.
 Additionally, changes in our strategy or significant technical developments could significantly impact the recoverability of our intangible assets.
-If the assumptions used in our analysis are not realized, it is possible that an additional impairment charge may need to be recorded in the future.
+If the assumptions used in our analysis are not realized, it is possible that additional impairment charges may need to be recorded in the future.